You can learn how to play the B chord in all CAGED shapes!

 - The top strings are great, the same as a D shape

-Conclusion major CAGED shapes
+Conclusion Major CAGED shapes

-So that was all the B chords as CAGED shapes.
+That was all the B chords as CAGED shapes.

 We have now covered all major chords that are not flat or sharp, I hope you can see how the goal here is to: